secretstartups/handbook/content/handbook/support/workflows/working-on-tickets.md

 ### Preparing a ticket for Handover

-To request a handover of any ticket, even a low-priority one, to a different region, use and complete the [ZenDesk macro named `Handover Ticket Summary`](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/General/Handover%20Ticket%20Summary.md?ref_type=heads).
+To request a handover of any ticket to a different region, use and complete the [Zendesk macro named `Handover Ticket Summary`](https://gitlab.com/gitlab-com/support/zendesk-global/macros/-/blob/master/active/General/Handover%20Ticket%20Summary.md?ref_type=heads).
 If you don't use the macro, the ticket will be considered to have been improperly prepared for handover and will be reassigned to the requestor.

 Once you save the ticket in the `Open` state, the macro will also: